hpyproject/hpyproject.org/posts/2023/10/hpy_meetup.md

 We just ended our rather informal HPy meetup in Brno (Czech Republic) which started on Saturday (October 7th) and lasted until Tuesday (October 10th).

-The main topic if the HPy meetup was:
+The main topics of the HPy meetup were:

 - The CPython Core Dev Sprint
 - Cython/HPy